In this section:

 Why these principles

-Over 2018 we were exploring tools that had the potential support the UK charity sector to deliver digital services more effectively.
+In 2018, we explored tools that had the potential to support the UK charity sector to deliver digital services more effectively.

 During our research, we found that many organisations delivering or funding great digital services were using digital design principles in one form or another.